shawnmckinney/py-fortress/pyfortress/doc/README-QUICKSTART.md

 ___________________________________________________________________________________
 ## Document Overview

- * Contains instructions to install py-fortress and run some basic tests.
+Instructions to install py-fortress and do some basic testing.
 ___________________________________________________________________________________
 ## SECTION 1.
 Prerequisites